iris-hep/as-user-facing/fit-visualization/correlation-matrix.md

 This is done to inform the design of my measurement accordingly, and to help others who look at the measurement interpret it better.

 ### Assumptions
-- A list of parameters and their linear correlations are provided.
+- A list of parameters and their linear correlations are provided in a well-defined format.

 ### Acceptance criteria
 - A suitable diverging color map is used, in agreement with the study [Diverging Color Maps for Scientific Visualization](https://www.kennethmoreland.com/color-maps/).